-3.AMHCC Version 1.0
+3. AMHCC Version 1.0

-3.1 Structure of the AMHCC Version 1.0
+3.1 Structure of AMHCC Version 1.0

-The AMHCC Version 1.0 is a consumer level classification that avoids the use of administrative and input oriented variables, with a simple structure which will allow flexibility for further refinement.
+The AMHCC is a consumer level classification that avoids the use of administrative and input oriented variables, with a simple structure that allows flexibility for further refinement.

-The classification has six major splitting variables that comprise the AMHCC and are unrelated to the clinical decision-making process.
+The classification has six major splitting variables that comprise AMHCC Version 1.0 and are unrelated to the clinical decision-making process.
 The first three variables are categorical variables, and the remaining variables are complexity variables.

 The classification is illustrated at Figures 1 and 2 and described below.
-It should be noted that both Figures 1 and 2 describe the major splitting variables that comprise the AMHCC and do not represent a clinical decision-making process.
+It should be noted that both Figures 1 and 2 describe the major splitting variables that comprise AMHCC Version 1.0 and do not represent a clinical decision-making process.